 State attorney general offices are also able to investigate nursing home complaints and bring criminal or civil actions as warranted.
 The California Attorney General's Office, for example, has a separate bureau dedicated to addressing complaints of elder abuse.
 Going through your state attorney general can also lead to increased state oversight of a nursing home as well as suspension or revocation of its license to operate.

 In addition, each state has a Long Term Care Ombudsman Program which provides nursing home residents with advocates to resolve their complaints and improve their quality of care and life, usually free of charge.
 Ombudsmen are able to:

 Once you've provided a nursing home complaint to authorities, it's important to provide all of the information you have regarding any specific incidents, even information that you learn after filing the complaint, as this will ensure that a resident receives the protection that he or she needs.

 Nursing Home Complaints: Related Resources

 If you have concerns about nursing home conditions, time may be of the essence especially when the victims are in a fragile state.
 There are a variety of resources available, but perhaps the most effective way to stop the abuse is by enlisting the help of an attorney.
-If you're still not sure whether you have a valid claim, consider getting a free legal evaluation from a local attorney.
+If you're still not sure whether you have a valid claim, consider getting a legal evaluation from a local attorney.

 Contact a qualified personal injury attorney to make sure your rights are protected.